 Unlike many gold coins, which are pure 0.9999 gold, American Gold Eagle coins are 22-karat gold.
 These coins are made from 91.67% gold, 5% copper, and 3% silver.
 This mixture of metals is what makes the American Gold Eagle one of the hardest gold coins, making it highly sought after because of its rich history and unique hardness.

 The U.S. Mint doesn’t sell bullion-grade American Gold Eagle coins directly to the public, so you’ll have to find a gold or coin dealer if you want to buy a coin for yourself.
 At Birch Gold Group, you can be certain you’re getting an authentic American Gold Eagle coin directly from the U.S. Mint.
 Our team can help you weigh your options to find coins, whether gold, silver, platinum, or palladium, that match your needs.

-First released in 1986, the American Gold Eagle bullion coin is a joy to behold.
-Made of 91% gold, the coin is issued in denominations of 1/10 oz, 1/4 oz, 1/2 oz and 1 oz.
+While the American Gold Eagle coin was inspired by the old Double Eagle coin, its history began much later, in 1986.
+Made of 91% gold, the coin is issued in weights of 1/10 oz, 1/4 oz, 1/2 oz, and 1 oz.
 Artist Augustus Saint-Gaudens and sculptor Miley Busiek both contributed to the coin; Saint-Gaudens’ epic rendition of Lady Liberty is on the front, and Busiek’s portrayal of a family of bald eagles is on the back.

-Following customary money issuance, American Gold Eagle coins come in various denominations, with face values of $5, $10, $25 and $50 – though they have never been circulated as actual currency.
-The gold content is backed by the U.S. government, and as with all gold coins, the value of each is determined by market forces and thus has no relationship to its face value.
+Following customary money issuance, American Gold Eagle coins come in various denominations, with face values of $5, $10, $25, and $50 – though they have never been circulated as actual currency.
+The gold content is guaranteed by the U.S. government, and as with all gold coins, the value of each is determined by market forces and thus has no relationship to its face value.

 Mint dates: 1986-present